Campus Improvement Plan

 Evaluation Data Sources: Skyward data and Texas Academic Performance Report

-Strategy 1: LMS has a weekly grade level competition that celebrates the highest attendance weekly rate.
-This year LMS will have a end of the 9 weeks award for the students with high attendance.
+Strategy 1: LMS has a weekly grade level competition that celebrates the highest weekly attendance rate.
+This year LMS will have an end of the 9 weeks award for the students with high attendance.

 Strategy's Expected Result/Impact: Increasing attendance will lead to better student performance outcomes.